 Now, make the beard for the gnome.

 This beard had to be cut in a certain way.
-I needed to cut the back of the liner and remove some excess hairs.
+I needed to cut the back of the liner and remove some excess hair.
 It’s a little messy and can get everywhere.
 I cut with the rotary cutter to remove the back of the gnome hair.

-Then, using my fingers I moved the hair around to make it look like a beard.
+Then, using my fingers, I moved the hair around to make it look like a beard.

 Olive can gnome | 3 inches long piece of fur wide was 2 inches |